docker/cli/docs/reference/commandline/image.md

       --help   Print usage

 Commands:
-  build       Build an image from a Dockerfile history     Show the history of an image import      Import the contents from a tarball to create a filesystem image inspect     Display detailed information on one or more images
+  build       Build an image from a Dockerfile (same as 'docker build') history     Show the history of an image import      Import the contents from a tarball to create a filesystem image inspect     Display detailed information on one or more images